-At the end of the reporting period, monetary items denominated in foreign currency are translated applying the spot rates of exchange at the reporting date.
+At the end of the reporting period, monetary items denominated in foreign currency are converted applying the spot exchange rates at the reporting date.
 Exchange gains and losses are recognised directly in the income statement for the reporting period in which they occur under "Exchange gains/(losses)".

-The Company did not carry out any significant foreign currency transactions in 2019 and 2018 and did not have any significant balances in foreign currency at 31 December 2019 and 2018.
+The Company did not carry out any significant foreign currency transactions in 2020 and 2019 and did not have any significant transactions and balances in foreign currency at 31 December 2020 and 2019.